pulumi/foundational-training/module-03-intro-k8s/exercises/README.md

     ```

 1. Attach the `AmazonEBSCSIDriverPolicy` policy to the role.
-1. Install the EBS CSI driver EKS add on.
+1. Install the EBS CSI driver EKS add-on.
 (This is a resource in the AWS Classic provider.)
-1. In order to verify that the add-on correctly installed, install a stateful workload on your EKS cluster.
-One popular example is the Wordpress Helm chart.
+1. To verify that the add-on is correctly installed, install a stateful workload on your EKS cluster.
+One popular example is the WordPress Helm chart.
 (If the MariaDB service fails to spin up relatively quickly, it's likely because the EBS CSI driver is not able to correctly assume the IRSA role.)

 **NOTE:** Be sure to keep the code from this exercise as we will refactor the IRSA tole into a Pulumi component in a future exercise.